ludwigwinkler/ludwigwinkler.github.io/photography.md

 ---

 Among my most admired photographers are [Fan Ho](https://fanho-forgetmenot.com/portrait-of-hong-kong-1) and [Alan Schaller](http://alanschaller.com).
-The photos here are my experiments with light and shadow and playing around with the buttons and dials on my Alpha A7 III ...
+The photos here are my experiments with light and shadow and playing around with the buttons and dials on my Alpha A7 III.

+Best enjoyed on your laptop or any other big screen ...

 ## Berlin Through Time
 {% include image-gallery.html folder="photo_gallery/berlin" %}